aacitelli/FEHRobotProject/README.md

 Each team, made of 4 people, was to conceive, design, build, and program a small robot that navigates through a roughly 4' by 8' obstacle course.
 The robot intelligently completed tasks like dropping a token into a slot, measuring light sensor output and pathfinding to a button based on that output, pulling foosball score counters, and pressing a lever, among others.
 The course was important, but a large focus of the project was on documentation, project management, and the design process.

-## Team Members' Roles
+### Team Members' Roles

 Anden - Did ~95% of the code, with Jason helping out with one of the performance tests and some very early code.
 Did almost all of the testing.
+Was largely responsible for making sure the robot performed well on-course during performance tests and the competition itself.

 Jason - Jason built most of the robot itself and fixed most of the mechanical or construction issues we had.
 Occasionally helped with the code.
 Worked some on documentation, report-writing, and the website.